Girls Sue to Bar Trans-Athletes from Competing

 _____________________

 The case revolves specifically around two transgender athletes, Terry Miller and Andraya Yearwood, who regularly beat female competitors.
-One of the girls in lawsuit, Mitchell, finished third in the 2019 state championship in the girls 55-meter indoor track competition behind Miller and Yearwood.
-She would have won the state finals, had it not been for the two transgender athletes.
+One of the girls in the lawsuit, Mitchell, finished third in the 2019 state championship in the girls 55-meter indoor track competition behind Miller and Yearwood.
+She would have won the state finals had it not been for the two transgender athletes.

-The unfortunate reality is that is most states in the U.S. do not have any laws that deal with transgender athletes.
-Connecticut happens to be one of 17 states that allows transgender athletes to compete without restrictions in high school sporting events.
+The unfortunate reality is that most states in the U.S. do not have any laws that deal with transgender athletes.
+Connecticut happens to be one of 17 states that allows transgender athletes to compete without restrictions in high-school sporting events.
 Eight other states have imposed some restrictions that make it more difficult for transgender athletes to compete while in school.
 These include requiring athletes to compete under the gender on their birth certificate or allowing them to participate only after going through medical procedures or taking hormone therapies.

-While trans advocates argue that transgender students should be treated fairly and allowed to compete openly where ever they choose, the problem only seems to involve girls sports.
+While trans advocates argue that transgender students should be treated fairly and allowed to compete openly wherever they choose, the problem only seems to involve girls’ sports.
 So-called transgender male students do not ever do as well as transgender females—and the answer, obviously, lies in the inherent physical advantages that males have over females.
-Even transgender girls (former males), who take estrogen, have still benefited from years of biology affording them more muscle mass, higher bone density, and even more lung capacity than females.
+Even transgender girls (former males), who take estrogen, have still benefited from years of biology affording them more muscle mass, higher bone density, and even greater lung capacity than females.

-The American Civil Liberties Union is fighting the girls case, arguing that the transgender students are protected by a complicated set of rules known as Title IX that “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
+The American Civil Liberties Union is fighting the girls’ case, arguing that the transgender students are protected by a complicated set of rules known as Title IX that states, “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”

 AFP will continue to watch this case very closely, as advocates increasingly conflate gender with biological sex.